Farhad Meysami

 Farhad Meysami (born November 17, 1969) is an Iranian physician, teacher and civil activist.
 He believes in non violence and civil disobedience.

-He was sentenced to five year sentence in August 2018 for crimes such as “spreading propaganda against the regime”.
-He was released in February 2023 after a four-month hunger strike that grew international attention.
+He was sentenced to five-year sentence in August 2018 for crimes such as "spreading propaganda against the regime".
+He was released in February 2023 after a four-month hunger strike that drew international attention.

 Background

 Farhad Meysami graduated from Tehran University of Medical Sciences, and opted for a career in high school education.
 He later established a publishing company, Andisheh-Sazan, which grew in the late 1990s.
 Andisheh-Sazan was particularly known to high schoolers for its test preparation books published for the Iranian university entrance exam (in Iran:Concours).
 At the peak of its growth, Meysami shut down the company and engaged in human rights activism in Iran.
 He was arrested on July 31, 2018, and went on a hunger strike on August 1, 2018.

 Detention and hunger strikes

 Meysami was arrested at his personal library and transferred to ward 209 of Evin prison in Tehran.
-He went on a hunger strike on August 1, 2018 to protest against "unjustified accusations, the illegal procedure following his detention, and denial of his right to access an independent lawyer".
+He went on a hunger strike on August 1, 2018, to protest against "unjustified accusations, the illegal procedure following his detention, and denial of his right to access an independent lawyer".
 He was not able to publicly announce his hunger strike before the 19th day of his strike, as he was being held in solitary confinement until that day.
 The allegation brought against Meysami is acting against the national security, a rather common accusation against political and civil rights activists in Iran.
 Apparently, Meysami's support for the “Girls of Enghelab Street”—a series of protests against compulsory hijab in Iran— is being used to corroborate the charges against him.
 To provide the material evidence for the accusation the security forces have confiscated pin-back buttons from his library in Tehran.
-The pin-back buttons have “I do not agree with compulsory hijab” marked on them in Persian.
+The pin-back buttons have "I do not agree with compulsory hijab" marked on them in Persian.

 Reza Khandan, a friend of Meysami's who had several phone conversations with him after his detention, published the following lines on his Facebook on behalf of Meysami, explaining the reasons behind his hunger strike: My hunger strike is out of respect for my own dignity and the dignity of those who have been detained on baseless accusations; those who are being interrogated while they have no access to a proper and legitimate legal representation.
 I will not, under any conditions, succumb to the demands of this illegal procedure.